 If it was in-season, I would have considered adding an extra night to my stay.
 Do you need more than that, I’d say no but if you’re looking for somewhere to kick back for a few days, it’s a great place to do it.

 What turtles are in Tortuguero National Park

 Endangered green turtles are the main turtles people come to see.
-However, you can also see Giant leatherback, loggerhead and hawksbill turtles in Tortuguero National Park.
+However, you can also see Giant leatherback, loggerhead and hawksbill turtles in the park.

-So, that’s my guide to Tortuguero National Park in Costa Rica.
+So, that’s my guide to Tortuguero National Park.
 Got any questions, let me know in the comments below.